martivj/HoursReportGenerator/README.md

 - `duration`: Integer number of minutes (can be wrapped in quotes, e.g. "75")
 - `description`: String description of the session wrapped in triple quotes

-Note: description can contain single quotes but not double quotes

 ### Example Row
 ```csv
 "2024-09-05T09:58:00.000000000Z",75,"""working on issue#45: added 'quote' thing"""
 ```

+### Notes
+- The description field can contain single quotes but not double quotes
+- Depending on the project configuration, the description may be used to label time entries

 ## Local Development